 The bill would also make changes to specific enhanced prudential requirements.
-Section 401 would reduce the number of scenarios used in stress tests and give regulators the discretion to reduce the frequency of stress tests.
+Section 401 would give regulators the discretion to reduce the number of scenarios used in stress tests and to reduce the frequency of certain stress tests for banks with less than \$250 billion in assets.
 It would increase the asset thresholds for company-run stress tests from \$10 billion to \$250 billion and for a mandatory risk committee at publicly traded banks from \$10 billion to \$50 billion.
 The bill would make the implementation of credit exposure report requirements discretionary for the Federal Reserve instead of mandatory.
 To date, the Fed has not finalized a rule implementing credit exposure reports.